 The PEI is a 15-20 minute behavioral interview that happens in each McKinsey interview.
 It is not small talk or a warm-up.
 It is a rigorous evaluation of your leadership capabilities based on past behavior.
 You should practice telling your stories out loud using our specialized PEI practice tool.

 McKinsey evaluates four core dimensions.
 Each interviewer will typically focus on one dimension and probe it deeply.
-In summer 2025, McKinsey refreshed these dimensions to better reflect modern leadership.
+McKinsey updated the PEI framework in mid-2025 — older prep materials may still reference the earlier three-dimension model (Personal Impact / Entrepreneurial Drive / Inclusive Leadership).

-Example prompt: "Tell me about a time when you saw a problem and took it upon yourself to fix it."
+Example prompt:"Tell me about a time when you set a stretch goal and overcame obstacles to reach it."

 The interviewer picks one dimension and asks you to share a specific story from your past.
 You have about 2 minutes to give your initial answer, then they spend 10-15 minutes asking follow-up questions.